The biggest climate hazards in the US today

 The consequences of that crisis are already plaguing millions of people in the US, as wildfires, hurricanes, drought and heatwaves sweep through the country.

-Not all extreme weather is due to the climate crisis – but a hotter planet leads to a higher rate of dangerous conditions.
-The federal government is tracking the full extent of extreme weather in the country on a daily basis, emphasising just how exposed the country is to climate disaster.
+Some corners of the island have seen 25 inches (64 centimetres) of rain, according to the National Weather Service.

-On Thursday, there were 339 active wildfires burning across the US, mainly in the West.
-That includes 91 large fires, which alone have burned through more than 850,000 acres — larger than Yosemite National Park.
+The storm later hit the Dominican Republic and is now barreling through Turks and Caicos after being upgraded to a Category 3 hurricane.
+It is forecast to become a Category 4 storm as it moves even further north.

-In northern California, the Mosquito Fire has reached 69,908 acres and spurred evacuations near Lake Tahoe.
-The blaze, just 20 per cent contained, has become California’s largest of the year.
+On Tuesday, there were 312 active wildfires burning across the US, mainly in the West.
+That includes 94 large fires that have burned through nearly 900,000 acres alone — larger than Yosemite National Park.

-In Oregon, the Cedar Creek Fire has burned through 93,109 acres and filled skies across the state with smoke.
-Evacuations are still in place for some areas near the flames.
+In Oregon, the Cedar Creek Fire has burned through 113,637 acres and remains just 11 per contained, though growth has slowed in recent days.

-More than 10 million Americans are under flood alerts – both in the middle of the country and along the coasts.
+In northern California, the Mosquito Fire has burned through 76,290 acres, with mandatory evacuation orders still in place for some communities, though growth has also slowed as wetter weather moves through the area.

-In northeastern Minnesota, storms could cause floods, as up to two inches (five centimetres) of rain have already fallen in some areas, with another 1.5 in (four cm) possible, according to the National Weather Service (NWS).
+More than 11 million Americans are under flood alerts.
+Flood watches remain in effect for Puerto Rico in the aftermath of the hurricane, and flood alerts have also been issued for parts of northern California, Utah, Colorado, Arizona and New Mexico as storms hit the western US.
+Parts of Colorado could experience up to four in (10 cm) of rain in the next few days.

 Finally, drought continues to plague much of the country, especially in the West.
 More than 113 million Americans are currently living in drought conditions.

-This includes parts of California, Utah, Kansas, Nebraska, Oklahoma, Texas, Colorado and Oregon which are under “exceptional drought” — the most extreme drought level, creating serious challenges for farmers and a very high risk of wildfires.
+This includes parts of California, Utah, Kansas, Nebraska, Oklahoma, Texas and Oregon under “exceptional drought,” the most extreme drought level, creating serious challenges for farmers and a very high risk of wildfires.

 Parts of the northeast US are also facing dry weather, with some areas along the New England coast seeing “extreme drought”.